jtermaat/reggie/README.md

 ### Tagging

-During processing, each comment is classified by a lightweight LLM (gpt-5-nano) along three dimensions:
+During processing, each comment is classified by a lightweight LLM (default: gpt-5-nano) along three dimensions:

 - **Category**: Who is commenting (e.g., "Physicians & Surgeons", "Patient Advocates", "Hospitals & Health Systems")
 - **Sentiment**: Position on the regulation ("for", "against", "mixed", "unclear")